-We've taken winter's best fruit and created fresh, easy ways to serve it, from marmalade to panna cotta.
+We've taken some of our favorite fruit and created fresh, easy ways to serve it, from marmalade to panna cotta.

 These fluffy waffles are filled with the sweet, lemony flavor of their muffin cousins.
 Cook up the batter as waffles or pancakes

 for breakfast or dinner.
 Finish the fruity flavors with our Blackberry Maple Syrup.

 Your family will definitely want to rise, shine, and dine when they smell these rolls baking in the oven.

 These muffins will become your most requested breakfast recipe.
 To make them even more delicious, just add this sweet drizzle

 over them when they are warm: Stir together 1 cup powdered sugar and 1 1/2 Tbsp. lemon juice.